Nomination/Submission Deadline: 06 Jan 2024

 The SAA presents the Crabtree Award annually to an outstanding avocational archaeologist in remembrance of the singular contributions of Don Crabtree.
+A highly skilled self-taught flint knapper, he brought experimental archaeology and lithic technology to prominence among archaeologists.
 Nominees should have made significant contributions to advance understandings of local, regional, or national archaeology through excavation, research, publication, site or collections preservation, collaboration with the professional community, and/or public outreach.

 Who Is Eligible to Submit Nominations or Apply for the Award